icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/invocation-pipeline.md

 The payload of an outgoing request is actually split in two: a first part that the connection sends before awaiting the response, and a second part (the "continuation") that the connection sends in the background while it awaits, receives and returns the response.

 On the other side, the receiver of the request sees only one continuous payload.

-## Incoming response

-An incoming response holds:
- - a status code that indicates whether the processing of the request by the peer succeeded or failed
- - an error message, when the status code is not Success
- - response fields (LINK to icerpc protocol)
- - the payload of the response (a sequence of bytes)